quality factors for growing wine grapes...

 animals at bay.

-cause the most crop loss and fruit damage in most vineyards.
+cause the most crop loss and fruit damage to most vineyards.

 Vineyards located on barren land may fare reasonably well, but those near forests or that share the landscape with trees are prime avian feeding grounds.
-From the first days of veraison, all manner of controls are tried, often in combination, ranging from randomly-firing auto
+From the first days of veraison, all manner of controls are tried, often in combination, ranging from reflective strips to nets to randomly-firing auto cannons, recorded sounds of predator birds, actual trained hawks, and laser shows.

 time, it was discovered that better-quality fruit will grow on vines